spheronFdn/supernoderz-guides/README.md

-# Supernoderz Node Instructions
+# Supernoderz Node Guides

-Welcome to the **Supernoderz Node Instructions** repository!
+Welcome to the **Supernoderz Node Guides** repository!
 This is your comprehensive guide for deploying and running various blockchain and AI nodes on the [Supernoderz](https://supernoderz.com) platform.

 > 💙 **Love what we're doing at Supernoderz?** Follow us on [X (Twitter)](https://x.com/supernoderz) to stay updated with the latest announcements, new node releases, and platform updates!